dvschwab/etl-to-aws-rds/AWS-RDS-IAM-AUTH.md

 	--region <region> \
 	--username <user>
 ```
-(in this example, the `\` character is only to continue the statement across line breaks; it may be omitted if desired).

 Substitute your database instance parameters for the *hostname*, *region*, and *user*; the port may be omitted if it the default 3306.
 The *user* must exist in the AWS account and have the IAM policy attached allowing access to the database.